dphiggs01/ASK_Amy_Example_Skills/alexa_high_low_skill/README.md

-# The Alex Hello Skill
+# The Alex High Low Guessing game
-This is the simplest skill you can create with ASK_AMY and you do not even need any code.
+This is the simplest guessing game skill.
+This skill demonstrates automatic persistence

-ask-amy-cli create_role --role-name alexa_lambda_role

-ask-amy-cli create_template --skill-name alexa_high_low_skill --role-name arn:aws:iam::280056172273:role/alexa_lambda_role --intent-schema-file speech_assets/intent_schema.json

-ask-amy-cli create_lambda --deploy-json-file cli_config.json
+You will need to make sure that you have a valid role in you cli_config.json ask-amy-cli create_lambda --deploy-json-file cli_config.json

 Any subsequent deploys use this